Mudd-Hunter/MyTranslatorApplication/README.md

 ### Google Cloud API Credentials

 Before running the application, you need to set up Google Cloud API credentials.
 Make sure you have the appropriate credentials for the following services:
+(See the GOOGLECREDENTIALSSETUP.md file int the backend directory)

 ### Google Cloud Translation API